Why SSH Security Matters for Ubuntu Servers

 sudo grep "Accepted" /var/log/auth.log | tail -20

-Monitor logs in real time:
+Monitor logs in real time during troubleshooting:

 sudo tail -f /var/log/auth.log

-Journalctl also provides a filtered view:
+The journalctl command also provides a filtered view:

 sudo journalctl -u ssh | tail -50